lazaronixon/authentication-zero/README.md

 - Reset the user password only from verified emails
 - Authentication by cookie (html)
 - Authentication by token (api)
+- Send e-mail verification when change your email
 - Send e-mail when sign-in to your account
 - Manage multiple sessions
 - Cancel my account